 Social Work and Public Policy (MSW/MPP)

-The School of Social Work and the Ford School of Public Policy offer a dual degree program enabling students to pursue concurrent work in Social Work and Public Policy leading to the Masters in Social Work (MSW) and Masters in Public Policy (MPP) degrees.
+The School of Social Work and the Gerald R. Ford School of Public Policy offer a dual degree program leading to the Master in Social Work (MSW) and Master in Public Policy (MPP) degrees.

 Course of Study

 The program is arranged so that all requirements for both degrees can be completed in two and one-half to three years.
 Students admitted to the combined program are required to complete the first year courses in one school during the first year and to complete the first year courses at the other school in the second year.
 Students may be granted some flexibility in course selection between schools and may begin the program at either school.
 During the third year of the program, students are permitted to elect courses in either school.

 Rackham Graduate School guidelines allow dual degree students to double-count one-sixth of the total credits normally required to complete both programs.
 Students may integrate the 48 credit-hour MPP program with the 60 credit-hour MSW program (totaling 108 credit hours) into a 90 credit-hour program, with 18 credits double-counted.
 Students must satisfy the degree requirements of each school and should consult with their advisor about graduation requirements for each degree.

 |Minimum credit hours required for MPP program||30||Core Coursework + 4 PubPol credit hours|